byu-is-566/is-566-00-in-class-activities/7-dbt/student_guide.md

 ## Setup

 You should already have the Jaffle Shop DuckDB project open and working.
+(Create the dbt `.venv` with `uv` if needed.)
 Confirm by running:

 ```bash
 dbt build